 Technical exports

-Solar shading profile and field-data exports
+Solar shading profile and site-data exports

 Export formats